Class Documentation and C++ Reference¶

 -

-Operations can perform actions on tensors, and optionally can also own an Algorithm with respective parameters. kp::Operations with kp::Algorithms would inherit from kp::OpBaseAlgo.
+- Base Operation which provides the high level interface that Kompute operations implement in order to perform a set of actions in the GPU. - Operations can perform actions on tensors, and optionally can also own an Algorithm with respective parameters. kp::Operations with kp::Algorithms would inherit from kp::OpBaseAlgo. - Subclassed by kp::OpAlgoDispatch, kp::OpMemoryBarrier, kp::OpTensorCopy, kp::OpTensorSyncDevice, kp::OpTensorSyncLocal - Public Functions -

 -